Paris Hilton

-Paris Whitney Hilton (born February 17, 1981) is an American media personality, businesswoman, and socialite.
+Paris Whitney Hilton (born February 17, 1981) is an American socialite, media personality, entertainer, and businesswoman.
 Born in New York City, she is a great-granddaughter of Hilton Hotels founder Conrad Hilton.
 She first attracted tabloid attention in the late 1990s for her presence in New York City's social scene, ventured into fashion modeling in 2000, and was proclaimed "New York's leading It Girl" in 2001.
 The reality television series The Simple Life (2003–2007), in which she co-starred with her friend Nicole Richie, and a leaked 2003 sex tape with her then-boyfriend Rick Salomon, later released as 1 Night in Paris (2004), catapulted her to global fame.

-Hilton's media ventures have included the reality television series Paris Hilton's My New BFF (2008–2009), The World According to Paris (2011), Hollywood Love Story (2018), Cooking with Paris (2021), and Paris in Love (2021–2023); the documentaries Paris, Not France (2008), The American Meme (2018), and This Is Paris (2020); the books Confessions of an Heiress (2004), Your Heiress Diary (2005), and Paris: The Memoir (2023); as well as the podcast I am Paris (2021–present).
-She has pursued acting in the films House of Wax (2005) and Repo! the Genetic Opera (2008), and singing with a line of standalone singles and the studio albums Paris (2006) and Infinite Icon (2024).
-She has also performed as a disc jockey since 2012.
+Hilton's career in entertainment has encompassed acting, modeling, singing, writing, producing, deejaying, and podcasting.
+Her documentary and reality television credits include Paris, Not France (2008), Paris Hilton's My New BFF (2008–2009), The World According to Paris (2011), Hollywood Love Story (2018), The American Meme (2018), This Is Paris (2020), Cooking with Paris (2021), and Paris in Love (2021–2023).
+Under her company, 11:11 Media, she has launched a variety of content, products, and services.
+Her perfume line alone has brought in over US$2.5 billion in revenue, as of 2020.

 A polarizing and ubiquitous public figure, Hilton is said to have influenced the revival of the "famous for being famous" phenomenon throughout the 2000s.
 Critics indeed suggest that she exemplifies the celebutante—a household name through inherited wealth and lavish lifestyle.
 Forbes included her in its Celebrity 100 in 2004, 2005, and 2006, and ranked her as the most "overexposed" celebrity in 2006 and 2008.
-Hilton has parlayed her media fame into numerous business endeavors.
-Under her company, she has produced content for broadcast media, launched a variety of product lines, and opened several boutiques worldwide, as well as an urban beach club in the Philippines.
-Her perfume line alone has brought in over US$2.5 billion in revenue, as of 2020.